Sacred Heart Church (Columbus, Ohio): Great Depression to present

 In the fall of 1934, Pope Pius XI recognized the priestly work of Ryan and named him a Domestic Prelate of the Papal Household.
 Despite the Great Depression and many families moving from the district, the parish remained generally strong.
-About this time Monsignor Ryan had a heart attack on October 19, 1944, passed away at Mt.
+About this time Monsignor Ryan had a heart attack on October 19, 1944, died at Mt.
 Carmel Hospital, October 20, 1944.
 His body is buried in St. Joseph Cemetery.

 After Monsignor Ryan's death, Fr.
 Kerrigan was appointed Administrator and served the parish in that capacity until March 15, 1945, when Mt.
 Rev. Edward Hettinger came as pastor.
 Fr.
 Bernard Jones was appointed assistant pastor at the same time.
 The latter was transferred to St. Luke's, Danville on August 31, 1947, and his place was taken by Rev. Father Edgar Hoffman.

 A new school building was completed in 1957 and the original parish building, that had housed church, rectory convent, and school, was demolished.
 A four-year business high school for girls was opened in 1957 with an initial class of 40 students, with four classes attending in 1960/61 and the first graduation at the end of that academic year.
 The Diocesan School Board decided in 1965 to close this high school and the last class was graduated on August 14, 1966.
 There were an average of about thirty graduates in each class of the four-year school.
+Many of the students transferred to Holy Name School.
 St. Joseph Montessori School took over the former Sacred Heart school buildings at 933 Hamlet Street in 1987, spending $150,000 on renovations.

 Samuel Ritchey, the pastor of the parish in 1999, was removed from his post due to sexually abusing a minor more than 20 years before.

 As of 2022, the Sisters Servants of the Sacred Heart live in the parish convent.

+The church also hosts a local Syro-Malabar congregation's celebrations of the Liturgy of Addai and Mari.